Nikki C is wearing the 'Casual Tank' in mint and the 'Swift Bra' in stellar.

-Did you know that 21% of moms-to-be pre-pack their hospital bag 4 weeks or more in advance.
+Did you know that 21% of moms-to-be pack their hospital bag around four weeks in advance?
+Now, that's organisation!

 - When did they pack a hospital bag?

 - Were they first time moms?